-- 1.1 What is in the scope of the Regulation (EU) 2016/1628? - 1.2 What is non-road mobile machinery? - 1.3 What is an engine? - 1.4 What is not part of an engine? - 1.5 Which engines are excluded from the scope of the regulation? - 1.6 Which engines are exempted from the regulation? - 1.7 Does this regulation apply to engines and machines for export outside the EU? - 1.8 What are the engine categories? - 1.9 Which engine categories are in the scope of this FAQ? - 1.10 What engines covered by this FAQ are newly in scope? - 1.11 What power determines the emission category of an engine? - 1.12 How does this regulation affect agricultural & forestry tractors? - 1.13 Are there any special provisions for narrow or high clearance tractors in this regulation? - 1.14 What is the difference between a mobile and stationary machine?

-PART 2:TIMETABLE FOR IMPLEMENTATION OF THE REGULATION 20

-- 2.1 What is 'making available' of an engine or machine? - 2.2 What is 'placing on the market' of an engine or machine? - 2.3 What is the production date of an engine? - 2.4 What is the production date of a machine? - 2.5 When must production of engines other than Stage V stop? - 2.6 When may type-approval for Stage V engines first be issued? - 2.7 What is the last date that a type-approval of an engine other than Stage V can be issued? - 2.8 What is the last date engines other than Stage V may be placed on the market?
+PAK I I: 5GUPT IJ 1.1 What is in the scope of the Regulation (EU) 2016/1628?
+1.2 What is non-road mobile machinery?
+1.3 What is an engine?
+1.4 What is not part of an engine?
+1.5 Which engines are excluded from the scope of the Regulation?
+1.6 Which engines are exempted from the Regulation?
+1.7 Does this regulation apply to engines and machines for export outside the EU?
+1.8 What are the engine categories?
+1.9 Which engine categories are in the scope of this FAQ?
+1.10 What engines covered by this FAQ are newly in scope?
+1.11 What power determines the emission category of an engine?
+1.12 How does this regulation affect agricultural & forestry tractors?
+1.13 Are there any special provisions for narrow or high clearance tractors in this regulation?
+1.14 What is the difference between a mobile and stationary machine?
+1.15 Within what geographic area does the Regulation apply?
+PART 2: TIMETABLE FOR IMPLEMENTATION OF THE REGULATION 23 2.1 What is 'making available' of an engine or machine?
+2.2 What is 'placing on the market' of an engine or machine?
+2.3 What is the production date of an engine?
+2.4 What is the production date of a machine?
+2.5 When must production of engines other than Stage V stop?
+2.6 When may type-approval for Stage V engines first be issued?
+2.7 What is the last date that a type-approval of an engine other than Stage V can be issued?

-- 2.9 What is the last date machines in which engines other than Stage V are installed may be placed on the market? - 2.10 If there is a stock of machines with an engine of an emission stage prior to Stage Vinstalled and that machine has already been placed on the EU market, is there a time limitby which these machines must be sold? - 2.11 If an engine or a machine is at a distributor within the EU, has it already been placed on themarket? - 2.12 Is an engine within the premises of an OEM within the EU considered as placed on the market? - 2.13 If an engine or a machine is at an importer within the EU, has it already been placed on the market? - 2.14 Is an engine within the premises of an OEM outside the EU considered as placed on the market? - 2.15 What is the impact of the regulation application date of 1 January 2017 and the corresponding repeal of Directive 97/68/EC on the placing on the market of non-Stage V engines? - 2.16 What is the impact of the regulation application date of 1 January 2017 and the corresponding repeal of 97/68/EC on the type-approval of engines? - 2.17 What is the impact of the regulation application date of 1 January 2017 and the corresponding repeal of Directive 97/68/EC on the existing exemptions? - 2.18 What is the impact of the regulation application date of 1 January 2017 and the corresponding repeal of Directive 97/68/EC on the revised exemptions? - 2.19 Are there new requirements that apply even before the Stage V placing on the market dates? - 2.20 Is it permitted to introduce a new machine model using a non-Stage V engine after the respective Stage V engine type-approval date? - 2.21 Is it permitted to introduce a new machine model using a non-Stage V engine after the respective Stage V placing on market date?
+2.0 what is the last date engines other than stage vimay be placed on the market?
+2.9 What is the last date machines in which engines other than Stage V are installed may be placed on the market?
+2.10 If there is a stock of machines with an engine of an emission stage prior to Stage V installed and that machine has already been placed on the EU market, is there a time limit by which these machines must be sold?
+2.11 If an engine or a machine is at a distributor within the EU, has it already been placed on the market?
+2.12 Is an engine within the premises of an OEM within the EU considered as placed on the market?
+2.13 If an engine or a machine is at an importer within the EU, has it already been placed on the market?
+2.14 Is an engine within the premises of an OEM outside the EU considered as placed on the market?
+2.15 What is the impact of the Regulation application date of 1 January 2017 and the corresponding repeal of Directive 97/68/EC on the placing on the market of non-Stage V engines?
+2.16 What is the impact of the Regulation application date of 1 January 2017 and the corresponding repeal of 97/68/EC on the type-approval of engines?
+2 17 What is the impact of the Regulation application date of 1 January 2017 and the corresponding repeal of Directive 97/68/EC on the existing exemptions?

+2.19 Are there new requirements that apply even before the Stage V placing on the market dates?